sysu-software-2022/LoupeRunner/README.md

 - output: ``Accession/``, ``NewGene_Cas/``
 In order to improve the efficiency  and avoid repeated reading of cluster files, Sorting relevance and Predicting candidates are put together.

 First of all, We determined which type of defense system (Abi,Cas, DND, RM, TA.
-Demo is corresponding to Cas ), read the Cas_OUTPUT/CLUSTERS_Cas/*.ali files. according to gene function we classifiy them into five files:
+Demo is corresponding to Cas ), read the Cas_OUTPUT/CLUSTERS_Cas/*.ali files. according to gene function we classifiy them into five files
--``ACCESSION_Cas.txt`` consists of all genes.
+- ``ACCESSION_Cas.txt`` consists of all genes.
 - ``ACCESSION_ONLY_Cas.txt`` consists of the genes annotated as 'Cas', and we give the identifier **1** in the end of every line.
 - ``ACCESSION_Other_DefenseGene.txt`` consists of the genes annotated as other defense systems(ike 'toxin', 'abortive infection', 'restriction-modification'), and we give the identifier **2** in the end of every line.
 - ``ACCESSION_hypothetical_Cas.txt`` consists of the genes annotated as 'hypothetical', and we give the identifier **4** in the end of every line.